 Spatial Informatics Group—Natural Assets Laboratory

-Started in 2012 as a 501 (c) 3 non-profit, SIG-NAL advances science, policy, and practice for climate-resilient urban and natural landscapes.
-We work with federal, state, tribal, and municipal partners to develop and implement climate-informed conservation strategies that benefit vulnerable communities and biodiversity.
-From wildfire resilience planning to green stormwater infrastructure, we create adaptive strategies for a changing climate.
+Started in 2012 as a 501 (c) 3 non-profit, SIG-NAL advances science, policy, and practice for resilient urban and natural landscapes.
+We work with federal, state, tribal, and municipal partners to develop and implement conservation strategies that benefit communities and biodiversity.
+From wildfire resilience planning to green stormwater infrastructure, we create adaptive strategies for a changing world.

 What We Do